microsoft/EntraExporter/README.md

     Export-AzureAD -Path 'C:\AzureADBackup\'
 ```

-This will export the most common set of object and settings.
+This will export the most common set of objects and settings.

-The following object and settings are not exported by default:
+The following objects and settings are not exported by default:
 * B2C
 * B2B
 * Static Groups and group memberships
 * Applications
 * ServicePrincipals
 * Users
-* Priviledge Identity Management (built in roles, default roles settings, non permanent role assignement)
+* Priviledged Identity Management (built in roles, default roles settings, non permanent role assignements)

 To export all the objects and settings supported (no filter applied):